apache/nuttx/Documentation/contributing/documentation.rst

 Building
 ========

-To render the Documentation locally, you should clone the NuttX main repository, and go into ``Documentation`` directory.
+To render the Documentation locally, you should clone the NuttX main repository and navigate into it.
 Then,

   1. Install Sphinx and other dependencies using pipenv.
      You may also find it helpful on platforms such as Windows and MacOS to use *pyenv*